 Patriot Coal Corp.
-(PCX) sought bankruptcy protection after milder winters and a shift to natural gas sent coal demand to a 24-year low.
+(PCX:US) sought bankruptcy protection after milder winters and a shift to natural gas sent coal demand to a 24-year low.

 The St. Louis-based company’s Chapter 11 petition listed $3.57 billion in assets and $3.07 billion in debts.
 The filing in U.S. Bankruptcy Court in Manhattan said dozens of the company’s units would join in the filing.